dagem720/csv-mapper/README.md

 The File Upload component allows users to select a CSV file for processing.
 Once a file is selected, the CSV Mapper Table component processes the file and displays its contents.

+you can get the sample file in the repo file.csv

 ## Getting Started

 To run this project locally, follow these steps: